Miroslav Penkov

 Factually this story is not biographical.
 Like the narrator, I arrived in America after finishing high school, but all similarities end there.
 My grandfathers were in fact hurt by the communist regime, and let's face it – the narrator losing his parents is just a cheap writer's trick.
 All emotions, though, I drew from my own life.

 I spent the summer of 2005 back home, in Bulgaria.
 My parents have an apartment in the outskirts of Sofia, in one of those neighborhoods you might see Sofia, Lyulin neighborhood from one of our balconiesin movies like "Moscow Doesn't Believe in Tears" or documentaries about the ghost towns around Chernobyl.
 I was walking down the street, looking at the long, tall, gray apartment buildings, and they seemed awfully ugly to me.
-I knew that one of my grandfathers had spent a portion of his life building just such
+I knew that one of my grandfathers had spent a portion of his life building just such buildings and it occurred to me that he must have looked upon them with different eyes.
+Surely he had seen promise and beauty in the creations of his own hands.

 The first line of the story came to me then, verbatim as it is now.
 Wouldn't it be funny, I thought, to write about the two ends of the chain – an old man painfully obsessed with his ideals and past, and his grandson fighting to escape this same past and these same ideals?
 I knew that grandfather and grandson would come together in the end and that a strange, absurd cause would unite them.
 Wouldn't it be funny, I wondered, if someone tried to sell Lenin's body on eBay, and if someone else could buy that body?
 What an awful capitalist